 Security

-- A secure betting site is the bare minimum of what can be offered for any serious operator.
-All sites that hold a UK or EU gambling licence must adhere to strict security regulations - all bookmakers on our list are licenced and registered to operate in the UK, making them perfectly safe for betting.
+A secure betting site is the bare minimum of what should be expected from any serious operator.
+Handily for you, all bookmakers we have recommended above are licensed by trusted, reputable authorities and registered to legally operate in the UK, making them perfectly safe for betting.

 Banking Options

-- Most online bookmakers offer the classic VISA and Mastercard options, but some punters may be reluctant to reveal their card details.
-There are countless alternative payment methods to choose from, such as e-wallets, gift cards and cryptocurrencies.
+Most online bookmakers offer the classic VISA and Mastercard options, but some punters may be reluctant to reveal their card details.
+In that case, there are countless alternative payment methods to choose from, such as e-wallets and cryptocurrencies.

 Customer Support

-- A well-designed website can do wonders for a punter.
+A well-designed website can do wonders for a punter.
 There doesn’t have to be any fancy effects on a site, but a clean homepage that is easy to navigate is a must these days.
-Bettors want their betting experience to be easy, fast and enjoyable, and the usability of a website is an important factor.
+Punters want their betting experience to be easy, fast and enjoyable, so the usability of a website is an important factor.
+And, if the site happens to be VPN-friendly, so much the better.

 Keep in mind that when looking for a pool operator, there are a few differences.
-The betting markets are naturally smaller in general in terms of the sports they cover, you’ll also want to take commissions into account and of course, a good network of other people being interested in that pool is also important.
+The betting markets are naturally smaller in general in terms of the sports covered, you’ll also want to take commissions into account, and of course, a good network of other people being interested in that pool is also important.

 The Advantages and Disadvantages of Pool Betting